Skip to main content Skip to secondary navigation

 There are no pre-requisites for this program, although English 66: A Model Island is a required course that can be completed before or during your abroad experience in Oxford.
 Admissions preference is given to students who have completed English 66 and to students who have taken the other related on-campus courses described below.

-It is also recommended that you choose to study a tutorial in your area of major expertise and on a subject you have some foundational knowledge of.
+You can choose to study a tutorial in your area of major/minor expertise or on a subject you have some foundational knowledge of or, alternatively, to explore a new field.
 It is possible to continue to study a foreign language while abroad here, but it is not possible to begin a new language.
-Please refer to tutorial guidance to determine if your specific tutorial choice would benefit from prior study.
+Please refer to the tutorial guidance below.

 Related On-Campus Courses